Beyond the classroom

 Being a member of the GDST means that our junior school girls have the opportunity to participate in a wide range of national competitions, to strive for awards and prizes, as well as benefitting from a plethora of GDST learning initiatives, training, seminars and workshops.

 Girls are encouraged to develop a sense of responsibility by holding positions of responsibility such as Junior School Head Girl / Deputy Head Girls, Form Captains, House Captains, Charity Reps and Eco Reps.
 Regular charity events and fund raising initiatives encourage a sense of awareness of the needs of others.

 Our Junior School Council provides a forum for the girls to express their ideas and opinions about school life, while an active House system encourages participation in academic, musical and sporting activities, helping to promote team spirit across the age groups.

-However broad and stimulating an academic programme is, we believe it should be complemented by an exciting extra-curricular offering.
+However broad and stimulating an academic programme is, we believe it should be complemented by an exciting extra-curricular offer.

-From war hero, Simon Weston, to industry leaders and from celebrity authors to the mobile zoo – a stream of visitors to school bring with them tales of success that inspire and motivate our girls and fire their imaginations.
+We welcome inspirational speakers to school and arrange stimulating educational workshops on themes as diverse as astronomy, history, craft and engineering.
+From celebrity authors to artists, a stream of visitors to school bring with them tales of success that inspire and motivate our girls and fire their imaginations.

-Musical concerts, performances and drama productions are regular features at Northwood College for Girls and all our girls are encouraged to participate.
+Musical concerts, performances and drama productions are regular features at Northwood College for Girls and all our girls participate confidently and enthusiastically.